suveerkh/portfolio/README.md

 ### FinTrack
 A website to track the daily income and expenses, the entries stored in a script.
 [GitHub Repo](https://github.com/suveerkh/fintrack)

-### Blink - AI Chatbot
+### Nexus
 An AI Chatbot that uses Gemini API integrated with flask to give responses to your queries.
-[GitHub Repo](https://github.com/suveerkh/blink)
+[GitHub Repo](https://github.com/suveerkh/nexus)

 ## Setup